top of page

 ABOUT ELIZABETH, WRITER-WISE

-As a queer woman and tenacious dramedy devotee, Elizabeth’s writing reflects the world she lives in: a world that is decidely more than straight, cis, and white.
+As a queer woman and tenacious dramedy devotee, Elizabeth’s writing reflects the world she lives in: a world that is decidedly more than straight, cis, and white.
 A world that is not Comedy or Drama, but happy and sad at the same time.
 She tells all the love stories, especially when they're gay.
-Elizabeth champions those once relegated to supporting cast, bringing rich, full, complex lives and identities to center stage and screen.
+Elizabeth champions those once relegated to supporting cast, bringing all of our rich, full, complex lives and identities to center stage and screen.

-Elizabeth is here to make some good trouble on the page, and within her creative community she engages in ongoing, evolving, essential dialogue around who gets to tell what kinds of stories and the importance of lifting up historically excluded voices.
-She considers her writing a superpower, and with great power comes great responsibility. (#spiderman)
+Elizabeth is here to make some good trouble (© Rep. John Lewis, RIP) on the page, and within her creative community she engages in ongoing, evolving, essential dialogue around who gets to tell what kinds of stories and the importance of lifting up historically excluded voices.
+Her writing is a superpower, and with great power comes great responsibility. (#spiderman)

-Industry readers have described Elizabeth’s writing as “…tonally sharp and atmospheric…” “...hilariously awkward…”, and her personal favorite, "Fifty Shades for thinking people."
-Elizabeth’s screenwriting accolades include Stowe Story Labs Launch Program Fellow; Top 8 in Issa Rae & Paul Feig's Teen Movie Contest; ISA Fast Track Fellowship and WeScreenplay Diverse Voices Finalist; Table Read My Screenplay Top 10; and AFF Second Rounder.
+Industry readers say Elizabeth’s "dialogue sparkles."
+Her writing "has a little something for everybody" and is described as "smart...beautiful and charming", “tonally sharp and atmospheric”, and her personal favorite, "hilariously awkward."
+Elizabeth’s screenwriting accolades include Stowe Story Labs Launch Program Fellow; Top 8 in Issa Rae & Paul Feig's Teen Movie Contest; ISA Fast Track Fellowship and WeScreenplay Diverse Voices Finalist; Table Read My Screenplay Top 10; LA International Screenwriting Awards Semifinalist, and AFF Second Rounder.

 billie starr.jpeg